solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 numerous benefits:

--   In supported regions, co-locating Flexible Server and AKS nodes in the same availability zone minimizes latency
+-   In supported regions, co-locating Flexible Server and AKS nodes in the same availability zone minimizes latency.
--   Applications can host database proxies, like ProxySQL for MySQL, [on the same infrastructure as their apps]
+-   Applications can host database proxies, like ProxySQL for MySQL, [on the same infrastructure as their apps].
--   Teams can manage Flexible Server instances directly from AKS through the [Azure Service Operator]
+-   Teams can manage Flexible Server instances directly from AKS through the [Azure Service Operator].

 To perform deployments using AKS, reference the [Migrate to Azure Kubernetes Services (AKS)] article to host the database and web app